churchofscyence/tutorial-type-script/README.md

 ObjectKeyType is the type of key that we want to use to access the property.
 PropertyType is the type of property that we want to access.

+## Section 19 :  Function Overloading
+TypeScript provides the concept of function overloading.
+You can have multiple functions with the same name but different parameter types and return type.
+However, the number of parameters should be the same.

 # Errors